-1. The members of the Project Team shall grant the ELI the exclusive worldwide rights to publish and sell the publication of the Instrument or Statement in any manner and medium, under the name of the ELI, during the full term of copyright and all renewals thereof.
-The members of the Project Team assign to the ELI the worldwide copyrights for use by the ELI, including the right to make translations, prepare other versions, quote from or otherwise utilise the work or material based on the work, and the ELI may grant permissions and licenses to third parties to do the same.
+The authors shall, unless expressly agreed otherwise, assign the ELI the exclusive worldwide rights to reproduce, communicate or otherwise make available to the public, and distribute by sale or otherwise, the content published under Section 15(1) or translations thereof, during the full term of copyright and all renewals thereof.
+The authors shall assign to the ELI the worldwide rights for use by the ELI, including the right to make translations, prepare other versions, quote from or otherwise utilise the work or material based on the work, and the ELI may grant permissions and licenses to third parties to do the same.

-2. Unless expressly agreed otherwise, the members of the Project Team shall get no remuneration from the ELI for their work.
-Where, however, the ELI at its discretion decides to sell publications, the Project Team will receive ten per cent of the net proceeds.
+2. Unless expressly agreed otherwise, the authors shall get no remuneration from the ELI for their work.
+Where, however, the ELI at its discretion decides to sell publications, the authors will receive ten per cent of the net proceeds.